Halliday Reeves

 What happens if Indefinite Leave to Remain is lost because you were out of the UK

 If you have been out of the UK for two years or more and you have lost your ILR status, you may be able to regain this by making an application for a returning residents visa.
 You will need to explain why you have not been living in the UK and show that you have strong ties to the country.
 We can advise you as to the evidence you can provide to satisfy the Home Office of these points.
-A fee of £531 is payable when your returning residents visa application is submitted.

 Contact our Indefinite Leave to Remain solicitors